beakbahama/log/docs/existence.md

 To summarize, the observed acceleration of cosmic objects is not due to space expanding but to objects moving through infinite space, driven by the energy imparted by the initial pool of movement.
 This reinterpretation eliminates the need for dark energy, provided the rate of increasing acceleration is indeed decreasing.

+## On other universes
+If movement is the core of everything and spans infinitely, it’s intuitive to consider that other parts of existence might form pools of movement.
+From these pools, particles could emerge, eventually giving rise to stars, planets, and galaxies, similar to what we observe in our own part of existence.

+However, if such areas exist, I posit that we could never reach them.
+They would be so astronomically distant that traveling to them would be impossible within a human timeframe, constrained as we are by the universal speed limit, the speed of movement itself.

+How likely are the conditions that created our observable universe?
+Is our universe a rare occurrence, or is it part of a larger pattern, with similar regions spread across the infinite expanse of existence, separated by unimaginable distances?
+Even if pools of movement are common, how often do conditions arise that allow for the formation of particles through funnels?
+Perhaps the creation of matter as we know it is exceedingly rare, or maybe it's exceedingly common?

+The consideration of other pools of movement broadens our perspective on the infinite potential of existence, and hence the potential for life in other parts of reality.

+These questions remain open for now, and I invite you to ponder them alongside me.
+Perhaps, together, we can one day figure out the probabilities of other pools of movement and the emergence of matter within them.

 ## On time, time slowing, and the arrow of time
 Time is not some thing that moves forward, but is simply a way for us to keep track of movement and note how much movement has occurred.
 A pendulum, for example, is just a tool for keeping track of movement.
 Time doesn’t exist as an independent entity, but tracking movement allows us to derive meaning and order from events.